lmbernardo7520112/audio_cd_cs_simplified_version_se_ifce/README.md

 *   Implement techniques to improve the model's generalization to a wider range of speakers and environments.
 *   Explore data augmentation techniques to increase the robustness of the model.
 *   Evaluate and compare different model architectures to optimize performance.
 *   Implement noise reduction algorithms to improve recognition accuracy in noisy environments.
+(Work in progress)

 ## 🤝 Contributions